-It is easy to fall into the trap of thinking there isn’t time or that it isn’t necessary on this particular communication.
+It is easy to fall into the trap of thinking there isn’t the time or that it isn’t necessary for this particular communication.
 Or, maybe you were told the document only had to be a rough draft.
-Regardless, it is always a good habit of either hiring a third party to review your work, or, simply save your work and come back to it in 24 hours to have a look with fresh eyes.
+Regardless, it is always a good habit to either hiring a third party to review your work or simply save your work and come back to it in 24 hours to have a look with fresh eyes.
 I am always amazed when I look back at my work from the prior day and reflect “What was I thinking?”

-When we speak in a conversation, we typically don’t put such effort on editing what we say, so it is easy to think that writing is the same.
-But, if you think about it, when we have something important to say, then we will rehearse and practice it … just look at the industry of speech writers that serve this need.
+When we speak in a conversation, we typically don’t put much effort into editing what we say, so it is easy to think that writing is the same.
+But, if you think about it, when we have something important to say, then we will rehearse and practice it … just look at the industry of speechwriters that serve this need.
 We will edit and re-edit a speech many times before we are comfortable it gets the right message across.
 Writing is the same way.

 - Ensures your written message matches what you were trying to say